jeromelaban/jeromelaban.github.io/_posts/2019/2019-03-01-custom-roslyn-msbuild-workspace.md

 Opening an MSBuild project file can be expensive, particularly when there are [globbing (or wildcards) patterns](https://docs.microsoft.com/en-us/visualstudio/msbuild/import-element-msbuild?view=vs-2017#wildcards).
 It can also be very expensive if a project opens the whole tree of `ProjectReference` items found while scanning project files.

-The way the `MSBuildWorkspace` is built enables the creation of a valid Roslyn `Compilation` object, even none of the dependent projects of an opened project have been built.
+The way the `MSBuildWorkspace` is built enables the creation of a valid Roslyn `Compilation` object, even if none of the dependent projects of an opened project have been built.
 This makes sense in a general Roslyn use case, but not for the generators, which are invoked right before the normal compilation step, and that all the dependent projects have already been built.

 In the context of the Uno.UI project, for which the projects tree is 6 or 7 levels deep, each MSBuildWorkspace of the tree has to load all of its dependencies.
 This makes the last project spend a lot of time parsing msbuild files.